Index News Docs Issues Source

 Gopher

-Chawan supports the Gopher protocol through the gopher CGI program.
-Gopher directories are passed as the text/gopher type, and gopher2html takes care of converting this to HTML.
+Support for the Gopher protocol is implemented as a shell script, using the nc tool in the libexec directory (a very limited netcat clone).
+Gopher directories are returned with the text/gopher type, and gopher2html takes care of converting this to HTML.

 Finger